flonadb/flonadb/README.md

    actually configuring the server to internally use one of its own features i.e. a [File Proxy Database](#file-proxy-database), the example file contains the properties below.
     ```properties
+    # Logical name to identify the available database instances
     db.instances=mysql-prod

+    # Connection URL for the mysql-prod database instance
     mysql-prod.url=

+    # Username to use to connection to the mysql-prod database instance
     mysql-prod.properties.user=

+    # Password to use to connection to the mysql-prod database instance
     mysql-prod.properties.password=
     ```
    We define a database instance with `mysql-prod` as its logical name, `mysql-prod.url` takes the value of connection